 Additionally, shoreline buffers may help prevent the occurrence of long-term issues.
 Dense plants can help filter trash, leaves, grass clippings, fertilizers and other debris that can cause excessive nutrient spikes in a lake or pond.
 Waterbodies that receive large amounts of runoff tend to contain high levels of nitrogen and phosphorous, nutrients that can spur the growth of nuisance vegetation and algae blooms like toxic cyanobacteria.
 Without nutrient remediation, this undesirable plant growth can eventually cause persistent water quality problems to include foul odors and low dissolved oxygen levels that may harm fish and other wildlife.
 Excessive runoff can also cause sediment to build up, decreasing water levels and accelerating the need for dredging, one of the costliest expenses a community will ever face.

-Nuisance or invasive plants, like purple loosestrife, garlic mustard, Japanese stiltgrass, giant reed, Chinese tallow, alligator weed, greenbrier, kudzu, poison ivy and Japanese knotweed should be avoided and removed.
+Nuisance or invasive plants, like purple loosestrife, Phragmites, yellow iris, garlic mustard, and Japanese knotweed should be avoided and removed.
 These species are known to spread rapidly throughout ecosystems and diminish the growth and diversity of beneficial buffer plants.
 The growth of woody vegetation such as shrubs, tree saplings, Japanese honeysuckle and weeping willow should also be prevented, when possible.
 In addition to destabilizing shorelines, drying out soil and contributing excessive nutrients to a waterbody, woody vegetation may also attract rodents, like beavers and muskrats, which can burrow on embankments and breed abundantly.
 A lake and pond management professional can help identify non-beneficial plant species that are present and recommend effective treatment methods.

 While buffers composed of native plants and vegetation should never be mowed, they will still require some maintenance throughout the year.
 The buffer can be trimmed annually to promote healthy growth and maintain its aesthetic beauty.
 Typically, it’s recommended to cut the buffer area no less than 18 inches, especially during the cooler season.
 It is always important to collect clippings during buffer management to keep them from decomposing and adding nutrients to the waterbody.

 On its own, a beneficial buffer can help significantly improve the health and aesthetics of a waterbody, but there are many ways to enhance the natural benefits of a buffer.
-A long-term proactive lake or pond management plan that includes buffer management, aeration, nutrient remediation and beneficial bacteria will bring a holistic approach to any waterbody, helping to ensure all aspects of your aquatic ecosystem are being appropriately cultivated.
+A long-term proactive lake or pond management plan that includes shoreline erosion control, pond aeration, nutrient remediation and beneficial bacteria will bring a holistic approach to any waterbody, helping to ensure all aspects of your freshwater ecosystem are being appropriately cultivated.
 By allowing beneficial plants to take root, your waterbody can function as both a refuge for native wildlife and as a beautiful spot for the community to enjoy.